I think I learned about perhaps four new markup languages this week. I’m going to skip to the finish line they seem to be approaching.

 lines of code, including blank lines.
 You can extend it easily.

-If ISML were well-adopted, then everyone would have their own format, parser and validator.
-And even then, 10% of those would work well and about eight formats would be inexplicably popular.
+If ISML were well-adopted, then everyone would have their own format, parser, and validator.
+Even then, 10% of those would work well and about eight formats would be inexplicably popular.
 That would be some damning criticism you've got there if the world wasn’t already like this.

-Even with standards backing battle-tested markup languages I've seen people paste base64 blobs into YAML and reinvent booleans as "yes" or "no" in JSON, forcing their teams to write code to accomodate the human need to bastardize.
+Even with standards backing battle-tested markup languages, I've seen people paste base64 blobs into YAML and reinvent booleans as "yes" or "no" in JSON.
+This forces teams to write code to accomodate the human need to bastardize.
 Even the ubiquitous Markdown has been extended in enough ways to make the name “Markdown” meaningless.
 I say this as an author of one such extension.

-In other words, you always have to deal with finding “the right program” for a markup language, no matter how established it is.
+In other words, you always have to deal with finding “the right program” for a particular markup document, no matter how established the host language is.
 Humans want programs to do what they mean, which is why we end up with things like HTML6.

 The Supplemental Dialogue